-One of the submitted objections states that they are objecting to the application in Pear Tree Close Lower Swell, however uses the reference number for this application (21/00616/FUL).
+One of the submitted objections states that they are objecting to this application in Pear Tree Close, Lower Swell, however uses the reference number for a different application (21/00616/FUL).
 This objection is applied to both applications, for completeness.